satriajidam/satriajidam.github.io/_posts/2018-05-27-finally-im-starting-a-blog.md

 ---
-title: Finally, I'm starting a blog!
+title: Finally, I'm Starting a Blog!
 ---

 I remember it was December 2016 when I thought that I needed to make a blog so I could share my thoughts and experiences as an engineer to the world.
 At that time, like most people out there, [WordPress](https://wordpress.org/) was the first thing that came to my mind when thinking about making a blog.